-At the same time, very few attempts have been made that aim to understand the computational power of SNNs.
-By employing suitable encoding mechanisms to encode information through spikes, it has been shown that spiking neurons can emulate Turing machines, arbitrary threshold circuits, and sigmoidal neurons (\citep{Maass1996NoisySN}, \citep{Maass1996lowerbounds}).
-Similarly, \citep{temporal_single_spike_backprop2020_comsa} shows that continuous functions can be approximated to arbitrary precision using SNNs.
-In \citep{Maass1996Networksthirdgeneration}, biologically relevant functions are depicted that can be computed by a single spiking neuron but require ANNs with a significantly larger number of neurons to achieve the same task.
-A common theme is that the model of the spiking neurons and the description of their dynamics varies, in particular, it is often chosen and adjusted with respect to a specific goal or task.
-For instance, in \citep{zhang2022firingratesapprox}, the authors delve into the theoretical exploration of self-connection spike neural networks, analyzing their approximation capabilities and computational efficiency. \citep{optimizedFS_maass2021} aims at generating highly performant SNNs for image classification.
-The method applied, known as FS-conversion, involves a modified version of the standard spiking neuron model and entails configuring spiking neurons to emit only a limited number of spikes, while considering the precise spike timing.
-Hence, the results may not generalize to SNNs established via a different, more general neuronal model.
+Few attempts have been made to understand the computational power of SNNs.
+The works by \citet{Maass1996NoisySN, Maass1996lowerbounds} demonstrate the capability of spiking neurons to emulate Turing machines, arbitrary threshold circuits, and sigmoidal neurons in temporal coding.
+In \citet{Maass1996Networksthirdgeneration}, biologically relevant functions are depicted that can be emulated by a single spiking neuron but require complex ANNs to achieve the same task. \cite{temporal_single_spike_backprop2020_comsa}, \cite{Maass95approxsigmoid} showed that continuous functions can be approximated to arbitrary precision in temporal coding.
+A connection between SNNs and piecewise linear functions was noted in \citet{mostafa2018pwl}.
+The author showed that an SNN consisting of non-leaky integrate and fire neurons and temporal coding exhibits a piecewise linear input-output relation after a transformation of the time variable.
+A common theme is that the model of spiking neurons and the description of their dynamics varies, i.e., they are chosen and adjusted for a specific goal or task. \citet{optimizedFS_maass2021} aims at generating high-performance SNNs for image classification using a modified spiking neuron model that limits the number of spikes emitted by each neuron while considering precise spike timing.
+In \citet{zhang2022firingratesapprox}, the authors investigate self-connection SNNs, demonstrating their capacity to efficiently approximate discrete dynamical systems. \citet{moraitis2021optimality} showcases the ability of SNNs using short-term spike-timing-dependent-plasticity mechanism to model certain dynamic environments.

-The primary challenge in advancing the domain of spiking networks has revolved around devising effective training methodologies.
-Optimizing spiking neural networks using gradient descent algorithm is hindered by discrete and non-differentiable nature of spike generation function.
-One way is to use approximate gradients to enable gradient descent optimization within such networks (\citep{approx_grad_lee_2020}, \citep{approx_grad_wu_2018}).
-By using more elaborate schemes, (\citep{temporal_single_spike_backprop2020_comsa}, \citep{firstspike2021goltz}) are able to train networks using exact gradients.
-Due to the difficulty of effectively training SNNs from scratch, another line of research focuses on converting a trained ANN to an SNN performing the same task (\citep{bodo2017cnnsnn}, \citep{Kim2018DeepNN}, \citep{bodo2021temporalpatterncoding}, \citep{approxrelu2022ana}, \citep{relutosnn2022ana}, \citep{bodo2018convertinganntosnn}).
-These works have primarily concentrated on the conversion of ANNs with ReLU activation function and effectively studied the algorithmic construction of SNNs approximating or even emulating given ANNs.